diabolicallabs/vertx-cron/README.md

 timezone if you anticipate that a vertical using this module may run in multiple timezones.
 It is also useful if you want to schedule an event relative to a particular timezone and don't want to calculate any time offset yourself when specifying the cron_expression.

+A list of currently valid timezones is a the end of the document.

 **address** is the address you want to send or publish a message to on a scheduled basis.